 Causes of Insomnia

 Sleep issues can begin for several reasons.
 The causes of insomnia can vary depending on your habits, your occupation, and many other factors.
 Some of the most common causes include:

 - Shift work.

-- Your room being too hot or too cold.
+- Trying to sleep in a room that's too hot or cold.

 - Jet lag.

 Alongside environmental and recreational causes, some medical conditions can also put you at risk of insomnia.
 Examples include mental health conditions such as schizophrenia or bipolar disorder, Parkinson's Disease, Alzheimer's and restless legs syndrome.
 Some medications for these conditions can also lead to sleepless nights.
 Women are usually more prone to insomnia than men.

 How Much Sleep do we Need?

 Generally, adults need to have between seven and nine hours of good-quality sleep each night in order to function properly.
 Some people require less sleep, whilst others require much more.
 It's important that you find out how much you need to feel healthy and then try to achieve it.